pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ---

 This dashboard provides real-time indicators of US labor market and business cycle conditions.
 It starts with three core labor market indicators: the [unemployment rate](#us-unemployment-rate), [vacancy rate](#us-vacancy-rate), and [labor market tightness](#us-labor-market-tightness).
 These metrics jointly characterize the functioning of the labor market.
+It also plots the [Beveridge curve](#us-beveridge-curve), which relates the unemployment and vacancy rates.

 From these, the dashboard calculates two metrics that quantify how far the labor market is from social efficiency: the [full-employment rate of unemployment (FERU)](#us-full-employment-rate-of-unemployment-feru) and the [unemployment gap](#us-unemployment-gap).
 These two metrics are key determinants of optimal monetary policy and fiscal policy.